alone0380/fortnite-api-node/README.md

 # Fortnite API
-A node.js wrapper for the Fornite Tracker API
+A node.js wrapper for the https://fortnitetracker.com/ api.
+All credit goes to them for providing such a fully featured api.

 ## Usage